 Even unlikely breeds like German Shepherds and Huskies have been spotted raising kittens.

-Similar behaviour has been observed in cats too.
 Does anyone remember the video of the Carolina cat who adopted a litter of puppies after their mum rejected them?
 In the video, Miss Kitty is seen to move every single kitten all the way across a garden to her spot, one by one.

 Some believe these cases are rare.
 As Dr John Bradshaw, an honorary research fellow at the University of Bristol’s vet school, explains in a 2015 piece for The Guardian, dogs were domesticated around 5,000 years before cats and were more respected until the Egyptians came around.